alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 - 42h of content: [Cloud Academy](https://cloudacademy.com/learning-paths/aws-certified-data-analytics-specialty-das-c01-certification-preparation-for-aws-1804/){:target="_blank"} [not free course]
 - AWS SkillBuilder courses [not free courses]

 In my case, I selected `SkillBuilder` resources because I wanted to test this platform.
-Also, I don't wanted to watch training videos...
-I preferred choose all downloadable content and online content, and take my own notes to check them later.
+Also, I don't want to watch training videos...
+I preferred to choose all downloadable content and online content and take my own notes to check them later.
 However, there is no one official preparation course in the SkillBuilder platform, so I had to select a few resources to try to cover all the content (and definitely I had to invest more time).

 > Disclaimer: these are not free courses.
 If you are only looking for free content, you can search yourself a free main training course or you can omit this step.
 However, probably you have to compensate with MANY more hours of preparation to fill all the gaps you have and to cover all the certification content
 {: .prompt-tip }